 Showing the Value

 We find an effective way to weigh qualitative B2B PR placement results is to have a clearly articulated plan with desired goals before starting your media outreach.
 What are your PR placement goals – landing product descriptions; being quoted as a source; bylined articles?
 How many and in what time frame?
-Value can be established by comparing outcomes to goals for a specific period.
-It’s helpful also to identify the key publications, websites, blogs and social media channels that you want to target.
+You can establish value by comparing outcomes to goals for a specific period.
+It’s also helpful to identify the key publications, websites, blogs and social media channels that you want to target.

 As with securing media placements in print trade publications, expanding into relevant digital media allows you to grow brand awareness and establish your authority in the industries you serve.
 Keep in mind that PR alone isn’t necessarily a direct sales generator.
 Rather, it’s an engagement and awareness initiator.
 Digital media offers an evolving twist on tried-and-true PR pitching and placements that B2B marketers can no longer discount as a runner-up to publication in print.